brian-watkins/elm-spec/README.md

 ## More Examples

+For more examples, see the [docs for elm-spec](https://package.elm-lang.org/packages/brian-watkins/elm-spec/latest/).
+In particular, there are examples of describing behavior related to [HTTP requests](https://package.elm-lang.org/packages/brian-watkins/elm-spec/latest/Spec-Http), describing behavior related to [ports](https://package.elm-lang.org/packages/brian-watkins/elm-spec/latest/Spec-Port), controlling [time](https://package.elm-lang.org/packages/brian-watkins/elm-spec/latest/Spec-Time) during a spec, and using [witnesses](https://package.elm-lang.org/packages/brian-watkins/elm-spec/latest/Spec-Witness) to ensure one part of a program acts in an expected way.

-For more examples, see the [specs for elm-spec](https://github.com/brian-watkins/elm-spec/tree/master/tests/src/Specs).
+For even more examples, see the [specs for elm-spec](https://github.com/brian-watkins/elm-spec/tree/master/tests/src/Specs).

 For a real-world test suite, see the [specs for a simple code-guessing game](https://github.com/brian-watkins/mindmaster).